ChenxiSSS/astro-papers/ProjectDada.md

             * > Quote: This cavity power represents an estimate of the minimum mechanical feedback into the ICM.
 * Zhang et al. 2018: [Generation of internal waves by buoyant bubbles in galaxy clusters and heating of intracluster medium](https://ui.adsabs.harvard.edu/abs/2018MNRAS.478.4785Z/abstract)
     * Note:
+        * From Yuanzai: buoyant bubbles of relativistic plasma can emit internal waves if bubbles are substantially flattened.
+Authors performed 2D simulation
         * > Quote: Buoyant bubbles of relativistic plasma in cluster cores plausibly play a key role in conveying the energy from a supermassive black hole to the intracluster medium (ICM) - the process known as radio-mode AGN feedback.